42mandychen/teach-kids-to-code/README.md

 A list of resources that teach kids to code, with my personal thoughts of them.

 This repo is intended as part of my research on how to make [GIRLsmarts4tech](http://www.cs.ubc.ca/girlsmarts4tech/)'s programming activity better.
+If are curious about what we do in the end, I wrote a blog post about it: [Redesign GIRLsmarts4tech’s Programming Activity](http://www.mandychen.me/blog/redesign-girlsmarts4tech-programming-activity).

 **Table of Contents**